Ivanzmartins/championship-manager/README.md

 ## Introduction
 This project is a match and team management system.
 It allows for user login, listing of teams and matches, adding matches, updating match status, and checking the leaderboard.
+The front-end was provided by Trybe and only the back-end was developed by me.

 ## Instructions:
 ```bash